Actor Ed Asner, TV's blustery Lou Grant, dies at 91

 "The Mary Tyler Moore Show" from 197 starring Mary Tyler Moore and Ed Asner.

-8 of9 FILE - In this May 6, 2009, file photo, actor Ed Asner sits at his home in Valley Village neighborhood in Los Angeles.
+8 of14 FILE - In this May 6, 2009, file photo, actor Ed Asner sits at his home in Valley Village neighborhood in Los Angeles.
 Asner, the blustery but lovable Lou Grant in two successful television series, has died.
 He was 91.
 Asner's representative confirmed the death in an email Sunday, Aug.
 29, 2021, to The Associated Press.
-Damian Dovarganes/AP Show More Show Less
+Damian Dovarganes/AP Show More Show Less 9 of14

+10 of14 FILE - In this March 7, 2010, file photo, actor Ed Asner arrives during the 82nd Academy Awards in the Hollywood section of Los Angeles.
+Asner, the blustery but lovable Lou Grant in two successful television series, has died.
+He was 91.
+Asner's representative confirmed the death in an email Sunday, Aug.
+29, 2021, to The Associated Press.
+Chris Pizzello/AP Show More Show Less

+11 of14 FILE - In this Sept.17, 1978, file photo, Lindsay Wagner, left, Ed Asner, center, and Nancy Marchand pose at the 30th annual Primetime Emmy Awards at the Pasadena Civic Auditorium, in Pasadena, Calif.
+Asner won Outstanding Lead Actor in a Drama Series for "Lou Grant."
+Marchand won Outstanding Continuing Performance for her supporting actress role in "Lou Grant."
+Asner, the blustery but lovable Lou Grant in two successful television series, has died.
+He was 91.
+Asner's representative confirmed the death in an email Sunday, Aug.
+29, 2021, to The Associated Press.
+AP Show More Show Less 12 of14

 LOS ANGELES (AP) — Ed Asner, the burly and prolific character actor who became a star in middle age as the gruff but lovable newsman Lou Grant, first in the hit comedy “The Mary Tyler Moore Show” and later in the drama “Lou Grant,” died Sunday.
 He was 91.